-Plants normally utilize 0.1percent of water which it absorbs during photosynthesis process in order to form carbohydrates.
+Plants normally utilize 0.1percent of water, which it absorbs during the photosynthesis process in order to form carbohydrates.
 Plants absorb CO2 and remove excess water through stomata.
 Generally, plants require macro-nutrients like Phosphorous, Potassium and Nitrogen salts in large quantities.
 Plants also need other micro-nutrients like Iron, Boron, Copper etc., in smaller quantities.

 Students can quickly go through some of the questions below and learn about some of the important chapter topics.